awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Library_Nodejs.md

 You can take a screenshot for a particular canary step by passing the `stepName` as the first parameter\.
 Screenshots are linked to the canary step in your reports, to help you track each step while debugging\.

-CloudWatch Synthetics canaries automatically take screeenshots before starting a step \(the `executeStep` function\) and after the step completion \(unless you configure the canary to disable screenshots\)\.
-You can take more screenshots by passing in the step name in the `takeScreesnot` function\.
+CloudWatch Synthetics canaries automatically take screenshots before starting a step \(the `executeStep` function\) and after the step completion \(unless you configure the canary to disable screenshots\)\.
+You can take more screenshots by passing in the step name in the `takeScreenshot` function\.

 The following example takes screenshot with the `signupForm` as the value of the `stepName`\.
 The screenshot will be named `02-signupForm-address` and will be linked to the step named `signupForm` in the canary report\.